-Vault vs. Vaultless
+Cloud-Based Tokenization: Vault vs. Vaultless

-In terms of token schemes, both vaultless and vaulted tokenization allow you to retain elements of the original PAN, such as the first six and last four numbers.
-Although vaulted tokenization enables you to select numeric PCI tokens, all vaultless tokens will have alphanumeric values between the portions of the PAN that are retained.
-Both vaultless and vaulted support batch-file tokenization, provide the same level of PCI DSS scope reduction and offer the ability to deidentify PII, PHI, and personal data.
+In terms of token schemes, both vaultless and vaulted tokenization allow you to retain elements of the original data, such as the first six and last four numbers of the credit card primary account number (PAN).
+Although vaulted tokenization enables you to select numeric payment card information (PCI) tokens, all vaultless tokens will have alphanumeric values between the portions of the PAN that are retained.
+For many customers, this will not be an issue, but for those with specialized or numeric token schemes, vaulted tokenization remains the preferred platform.

-A key benefit of vaultless is reduced latency, which results in a more responsive platform.
+A key benefit of vaultless tokenization is reduced latency, which results in a more responsive platform.
 This reduced latency is especially noticeable when processing a large batch file.
-Vaulted data must be replicated between data centers, which–in the event of a catastrophic outage–can result in a recovery point objective (RPO)/recovery time objective (RTO) of several minutes.
+To provide a highly available and fault-tolerant platform for our vaulted customers, vaulted data must be replicated between data centers, which–in the event of a catastrophic outage–can result in a recovery point objective (RPO)/recovery time objective (RTO) of several minutes.